big spender

 Parameters - set_negative_constraint

-The set_negative_constraint() command specifies the items which are excluded from the promotion; they will neither be counted towards the condition nor considered for discounting.
+The set_negative_constraint() command specifies the items which are excluded from the promotion; they will not be counted towards the condition.

 $this->set_negative_constraint(<ignored_purchase 1>[,<ignored_purchase 2>,...,<ignored_purchase n>]);